Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 SHELL=/usr/local/bin/fish

-You can also make a variable inaccessible inside the program you run, using the -u option, for example this code removes the HOME variable from the command environment:
+You can also make a variable inaccessible inside the program you run, using the -u option, for example, this command removes the HOME variable from the command environment:

 env -u HOME node app.js